T

 landmark

-A UNESCO World Heritage site, this vast sea fortress is spread across several islands and offers a fascinating glimpse into military history.
-Explore tunnels, museums, and enjoy the scenic views and green spaces.
+A UNESCO World Heritage site, this 18th-century fortress is spread across six islands and offers a fascinating glimpse into military history.
+Explore tunnels, ramparts, museums, and enjoy scenic views of the Baltic Sea.

-• Take the ferry from Market Square (Kauppatori) – the journey itself is scenic.
+• Take the Suomenlinna ferry from the Market Square for the most scenic approach.

 • Wear comfortable shoes as there's a lot of walking and uneven terrain.